 How much do you make an hour?
 Negotiating for just a few minutes could be the difference of saving or making thousands of dollars.
 Do you make a thousand dollars a minute?
 You could.

 Whether you’re trying to starting a startup or you’ve been at your job a long time, improving this skill will greatly alter your business and personal dealings.

-Here is a quick read to get you started on the path to successful long lasting negotiations.
-If you really want to do some further studying on the subject (or you just want to get a better salary or better deal on a new car), “Never Split the Difference: Negotiating as if Your Life Depends on it” by Chris Voss, is a fantastic read.
+Here is a quick read to get you started on the path to successful long-lasting negotiations.
+If you really want to do some further studying on the subject (or you just want to get a better salary or better deal on a new car), “Never Split the Difference” by Chris Voss, is a fantastic read.
 Brian Tracy, Zig Ziglar, and Dr. Larry Iverson are a few other great speakers on the topic.

 For everyone, the cost to set up a company isn’t low, but more people are doing in now than ever because it is possible.
 Starting your own business is truly one of the top ways to financial wealth and prosperity.